Maayani2000/GameDev6-MidProject/README.md

 - You control one alien at a time.
 The current leader is the only member with unlocked controls.
 - Interact with items and doors using `E`.
 - Enemies deal 25 HP damage on contact; HP updates immediately in the HUD.
+- The status text HUD banner flashes “youv'e been hit!” for the leader or names any follower that gets tagged, so you can react quickly.
 - If HP hits zero, you’re sent to the Lose scene.
 Press `R` there to retry or `M` to return to the menu.
 - On victory, the Win scene is shown; press `R` to replay.